-- (a) An Annual General Meeting of the Society ("AGM") shall be held within 6 months of the end of each Financial Year and not later than 15 months after the previous AGM at such time and place as the Board from time to time determines. - (b) The Chief Executive shall notify all Members of the proposed date and place of the AGM at least 8 weeks prior to the proposed date.
+(b) The Chief Executive shall notify all Members of the proposed date and place of the AGM at least 8 weeks prior to the proposed date.
 The AGM shall be held on the date and at the place proposed unless the Board determines on reasonable grounds that the AGM cannot be held on the proposed date or at the proposed place.

+(b)(c) The purpose of the AGM shall be to:

+- (i) receive an Annual Report from the Board, - (ii) appoint an auditor for the ensuing Financial Year; and - consider any matters of general business which may be duly submitted to the AGM, including matters submitted pursuant to the notice of motion process set out in clause 10.3.

+(c)(d) The Annual Report shall contain the following matters:

+- (i) an annual report on the operations and affairs of the Society during the preceding Financial Year; - (ii) audited financial statements of the Society for the preceding Financial Year; and - (iii) notice of the disclosures, or types of disclosures, made under section 63 of the Act (disclosure of interests) during the preceding Financial Year (including a brief summary of the matters, or types of matters, to which those disclosures relate).

+Commented [CSR8]: Softened requirement for fixing date and giving notice of AGM - instead of it being "fixed" 70 days prior, and notice given 42 days prior, the proposed date is advised 8 weeks prior, and notice is given 21 days prior.

+This is because The existing timeframes are challenging - HortNZ asks for the flexibility to advise a proposed date well in advance, but with the ability to change that date if there are reasonable grounds for doing so (such as the Nelson floods in 2022).
+Also, under the new Act, HortNZ has 5 months in which to prepare its financial statements, but because of the requirement to give 42 days' notice of the AGM (with the notice typically being accompanied by the annual report) HortNZ has less time.

-- (c) The purpose of the AGM shall be to: - (i) receive an Annual Report from the Board, - (ii) appoint an auditor for the ensuing Financial Year; and - (iii) consider any matters of general business which may be duly submitted to the AGM, including matters submitted pursuant to the notice of motion process set out in clause 10.3. - (d) The Annual Report shall contain the following matters: [Required change see Part B of the Explanatory Notes] - (i) an annual report on the operations and affairs of the Society during the preceding Financial Year; - (ii) audited financial statements of the Society for the preceding Financial Year; and - (iii) notice of the disclosures, or types of disclosures, made under section 63 of the Act (disclosure of interests) during the preceding Financial Year (including a brief summary of the matters, or types of matters, to which those disclosures relate). - (e) At least 21 days' notice of every AGM shall be given to every Member. - (f) The notice shall state the business to be transacted at the AGM, including the full text of any resolution which is proposed to be adopted at the AGM and whether any resolution is subject to dual voting pursuant to clause 10.10, and shall include a copy of the Annual Report. - (g) No resolution may be passed at an AGM unless the full text of that resolution was included in the notice of the AGM.
+(e) At least 21 days' notice of every AGM shall be given to every Member.

+- (d)(f) The notice shall state the business to be transacted at the AGM, including the full text of any resolution which is proposed to be adopted at the AGM and whether any resolution is subject to dual voting pursuant to clause 10.10, and shall include a copy of the Annual Report. - (e)(g) No resolution may be passed at an AGM unless the full text of that resolution was included in the notice of the AGM.

-10.3 Notices of motion [Optional change - see Part A of the Explanatory Notes]
+10.3 Notices of motion